SamuraiBUPT/SamuraiBUPT/README.md

 More to explore in my repositories!
 -->

-### 🤝 Contributing
+### Contribute
 I'm always open to contributions and collaboration.
-If you're interested in contributing to my mods or have an idea for a project, feel free to reach out or submit a pull request.
+If you're interested in contributing to projects, feel free to reach out or submit a pull request.

-### 📫 How to Reach Me
+### Contact
 Email: d31409163@163.com

 Thank you for stopping by, and wish you a good day!